Mytho/groceries/README.md

     1. Clone the repository by executing `git@github.com:Mytho/groceries.git`.
     2. Copy the Flask configuration file and modify it to meet your needs: `cp application/example.config.py application/config.py`.
     3. Create the initial database by executing `make setup-db`.
+    4. Add user accounts by running the `make user` command.

 ## Development